ganelson/inform-evolution/proposals/0023-match-locations.md

 The new phrases are:

-- start index of the/-- text match ... number
+- first index of the/-- text match ... number
-- final index of the/-- text match ... number
+- last index of the/-- text match ... number
 - length of the/-- text match ... number
-- start index of subexpression (number) ... number
+- first index of subexpression (number) ... number
-- final index of subexpression (number) ... number
+- last index of subexpression (number) ... number
 - length of subexpression  (number) ... number

+After `if "shinto" matches the text "hint"`, `first index of the text match` would be 2, and `last index of the text match` would be 5, i.e., these are the same 1-indexed values one would use with `character number <n> of <t>` to get "h" and "t" in "shinto".

-Every text (including "") matches the text "".
-In this case, the start index, final index, and length are all 0.
+Every text, including the empty text "", matches the text "".
+In this case, the first index, last index, and length are all 0.
+This is the only case where any of those would be 0 following a successful text match.

+Following `if "educate" matches the regular expression "du(cat)"` the `first index of subexpression 1` would be 4 and `the last index of subexpression 1` would be 6.
+The `first index of subexpression 0` would be 2; `the last index of subexpression 0` would also be 6.
+(The documentation will reveal that subexpression 0 can be used to mean the whole of the text matching the regexp, including what was outside of any capture groups: this was already true, but undocumented.)

 In many languages (Perl, Python, Ruby, Javascript), any string matches an empty regular expression; Inform hews to the arguably more correct position that only the empty string matches the empty regular expression.
-They all agree that only the empty string matches `^$`.
-If the empty string successfully matches any regular expression, the results for start index, final index, and length are all 0.
+If the empty string successfully matches *any* regular expression, the results for first index, last index, and length of subexpression 0 will all be 0.

-Any text will match the regular expression `(?:)`; the resulting start index, final index, and length are all 0 for that case.
-But in the general case for non-empty texts, the values will all be 1 or more, as one would expect given Inform's 1-indexed texts.

-The documentation will reveal that subexpression 0 can be used to mean the whole of the text matching the regexp, outside of any capture groups.
-(This was already true, but undocumented.)
+Unlike with the text match case, it is possible for the results to all be 0 when a non-empty text successfully matches a regular expression.
+For instance, `if "Q*bert" matches the regular expression "x?"` is true, and subsequent to it, first index, last index, and length of subexpression 0 will be 0.

+Subsequent to any successful text or regular expression matches, it should always be the case that either all of the values for first index, last index, and length should be 0, or that none of them are.
+In the non-zero case, the length is always the 1 + the last index - the first index.

 As with `text matching the regular expression` or `text matching subexpression
 <n>`, these phrases should be invoked immediately after a successful match: the